 - Integrating the emergency department with the local emergency medical system;

 - Assessing, diagnosing and treating patients quickly;

 - Treating low-risk patients with acute coronary syndrome and no assignable cause for the symptoms;

 - Having a functional design that promotes optimal patient care;

 - Ensuring Chest Pain Center personnel competency and training;

 - Maintaining organizational structure and commitment;

 - Seeking to improve processes and procedures; and

 - Supporting community outreach programs that educate the public to promptly seek medical care if they display symptoms of a heart attack.

-If you happen to become one of the more than five million Americans that visit hospitals annually with chest pain, you can be assured that Good Samaritan Hospital will provide you with fast, innovative care.
+If you happen to become one of the more than five million Americans that visit hospitals annually with chest pain, you can be assured that Good Samaritan will provide you with fast, innovative care.